codex-team/notes.api/src/tests/README.md

 # API testing

-We use [testcontainers](https://testcontainers.com/) to run separate DB instance duting API testing.
+We use [testcontainers](https://testcontainers.com/) to run separate DB instance during API testing.
 Make sure you have [docker](https://www.docker.com/) installed and launched to be able to run test DB.

 ## Setup file
 File `src/tests/utils/setup.ts` does necessary preparations to make in possible to run tests in each test file.
 It starts test DB, initializes API and makes it available through `global.api` in tests.
 File `setup.ts` also shuts down the DB after all the tests are run.